umhan35/react-native-search-bar/README.md

 	/>
 ```

-There is also a example project in the [SearchBarExample](SearchBarExample) directory.
+There is also an example project in the [SearchBarExample](SearchBarExample) directory.

 ## Contribution